cameraui/sdk/go/docs/api/sensor.md

 ClassifierDetector is implemented by plugins that run image classification models against pre\-cropped trigger regions.

 	type ClassifierDetector interface {
 	    // ModelSpec declares the expected input dimensions and trigger labels.
+The
+	    // runtime scales frames to match.
 	    ModelSpec() ModelSpec
 	    // DetectClassifications classifies a batch of pre-cropped, pre-scaled
 	    // trigger regions and must return exactly one ClassifierResult per input